apache/activemq/SECURITY.md

 9. Limit inbound and outbound network connectivity to and from an ActiveMQ server.

+10. Do not run the broker using the root user, instead create a user account to use for the broker.
+Users are expected to secure their OS and their file system with proper permissions and controls.
+The broker does not try and limit access to files, it relies on the operating system to do so.

-10. Normal users need permission to create advisory topics but should generally **not** be given permission to read/write to those topics as those messages are meant for admins.
+11. Normal users need permission to create advisory topics but should generally **not** be given permission to read/write to those topics as those messages are meant for admins.
 A notable exception is for temporary destination advisory topics.
 For more information see the authorization section [here](https://activemq.apache.org/components/classic/documentation/security#authorization).

 ## ActiveMQ Security Improvement Project